SuperOfficeDocs/superoffice-docs/docs/en/api/reference/soap/Services85/Preference/index.md

 Handled by the <see cref="T:SuperOffice.Services85.IPreferenceAgent">SuperOffice.Services85.IPreferenceAgent</see> interface.

-Interface for the Preference Agent
-Preferences, user interface tab configuration

 Download [WSDL file for Services85/Preference](../Services85-Preference.md) if you need to generate your own proxy code.